-Making cities smarter has been added to your bookmarks.
+Making cities smarter has been saved

 No city planner can match the expertise dispersed among citizens.
 Tapping into residents’ preferences and local knowledge can yield solutions that even the best planning can’t match.
 At the same time, citizens can make more effective decisions when cities fuel their collective intelligence with data.